sageserpent-open/NTestCaseBuilder/README.markdown

 			a cutoff so that it does become overwhelmed by the analysis of lower-level component dependencies.

-I think there is a synergy that can be exploited between the two approaches: Pex can be used to create test levels for low-level components - so instead of using a tree factory to synthesize a low-level component, Pex can be used to create fully-fledged instances of the low-level component that are in turn treated as test levels by the test case data combination utility.
+I think there is a synergy that can be exploited between the two approaches: Pex can be used to create test levels for low-level components - so instead of using a tree factory to synthesize a low-level component, Pex can be used to create fully-fledged instances of the low-level component that are in turn treated as test levels by NTestCaseBuilder.

 The idea here is that the test variable levels correspond to distinct branches in the low-level component implementation logic - so the effect of combining such levels should stand a good chance of exposing bugs at higher levels as well.
 What Pex brings is the ability to find these 'interesting' levels automatically.
-What the test case data combination utility brings is the ability to combine these together for higher-level components in a scalable fashion.
+What NTestCaseBuilder brings is the ability to combine these together for higher-level components in a scalable fashion.